MiyuYamasaki-Davis/EE-Emerge-2023-DancePad/README.md

-# Dance Pad
+# Dance Pad Maze Game

-[Dance Pad](https://github.com/EE-Emerge/EE-Emerge-2023-DancePad) is a game project created by a team of UC Davis [EE-Emerge](https://www.ece.ucdavis.edu/ieee/home/ee-emerge/) (EEC 105ABC) students.
+[Dance Pad Maze Game](https://github.com/EE-Emerge/EE-Emerge-2023-DancePad) is a game project created by a team of UC Davis [EE-Emerge](https://www.ece.ucdavis.edu/ieee/home/ee-emerge/) (EEC 105ABC) students.
 This project allows a user to play a game in which they must navigate a maze by using a 4-directional pressure pad controller we built ourselves.

 ## Table of Contents